Hōne Heke: Battle of Te Ahuahu

-After the successful defence of Puketutu (Te Mawhe) Pā on the shores of Lake Omapere, in accordance with Māori custom, the pā was abandoned as blood had been spilt there, so that the place became tapu.
+After the successful defence of Puketutu (Te Mawhe) Pā on the shores of Lake Omapere, the pā was abandoned, in accordance with Māori custom, as blood had been spilt there, so that the place became tapu.
 Hōne Heke returned to the pā he had built at Te Ahuahu.
 Tāmati Wāka Nene built a pā at Okaihau in the days that followed that battle at Puketutu (Te Mawhe) Pā.
 The warriors of Heke Tāmati Wāka Nene fought several minor skirmishes with the warriors of Heke and Kawiti.

 The hostilities disrupted the food production and in order to obtain provisions for his warriors, in early June 1845 Heke went to Kaikohe and on to Pakaraka to gather food supplies.
 During his absence one of Tāmati Wāka Nene's allies, the Hokianga chief, Makoare Te Taonui, attacked and captured Te Ahuahu.
 This was a tremendous blow to Heke's mana or prestige, obviously it had to be recaptured as soon as possible.